Anku5hk/Programmers_guide_to_Python/book.md

   1. **Public**: Can be accessed anywhere in the program.
 All variables are public by default.
   2. **Protected**: Only the current class and derived class can access them.
 Use "\_" underscore define them.
   3. **Private**: Only the current class can access them, not even their instance can access them.
 Use "\_\_" underscore define them.
-* First the private data is set to 'private' type to restrict the direct access and if we want to allow these private data to be accessed/modified by outside class, public **setters()** and **getters()** methods can be used like in Java/Javascript.
-But python also has another way, the 'property' object.
+* First the private data is set to *private* type to restrict the direct access and if we want to allow these private data to be accessed/modified by outside class, public **setters()** and **getters()** methods can be used like in Java/Javascript.
+But python also has another way, the *property* object.
 * In python, all variables are public by default and the way private/protected are implemented they don't really work as one would expect, below are some examples.
 ```Python
 ## Access modifier